theo-armour/2020/journal/07/2020-07-13-john-writing.md

 The main principle is that if you want to be a good writer then you must read well too.

-## 1. what do you normally read on a daily basis?
+## 1. What do you normally read on a daily basis?

 Another aspect about being a good writer is that you better have good writing tools.